Frequently asked questions

 1. I am an occupier in a part of a building.
 Can I register?

 Either directly by its own occupation;

-Or by bringing together various occupiers.
-In this case, the entity or primary user who participates in CUBE, is able to present the consolidated consumption of all the tenants participating
+Or by bringing together various tenants.
+In this case, the entity or primary user who participates in CUBE, is able to present the consolidated consumption of all the tenants participating.

-The occupiers are more easily united by the owner or the user of the building.
-In terms of organisining the competition, a single contact for the building will be necessary.
+The tenants are more easily united by the owner or the user of the building.
+In terms of organising the competition, a single contact for the building will be necessary.

 2. Can an owner register with his tenants?

 Absolutely!
-The registration most often happens by the lessor.
-The following should be checked:
+Registration is most often completed by the lessor and, in so doing, the following should be confirmed:

-The owner is able to produce a metering, a measure or a reliable statement consolidating all of the site’s consumption and historical data
+The owner is able to provide a reliable statement consolidating all of the site’s energy data.

 3. When is the deadline for registering?